Senate Bill No. 26

 shall must be for a 12-month period.

-(2) The department of justice may adopt rules for the administration of fees for trailers, pole trailers, and semitrailers, including criteria for determining a trailer's age and weight."
+(2) The department of justice may adopt rules for the determination of fees for trailers, pole trailers, and semitrailers, including criteria for determining a trailer's age and weight."

 Section 6.
 Section 61-3-509, MCA, is amended to read: